hibri/hibri.github.io/_posts/2014-08-03-accepting-uncertainty.md

   - Agile
   - Continuous Delivery
 ---
-This is one of those things that should be filed under continuous delivery patterns.
+This is one of those things that should be filed under continuous delivery anti-patterns.
 One of the anti-patterns I see in continuous deployment, is the need to make sure that the software is flawless before it&#8217;s released.
 This anti-pattern manifests itself, in the need to have several stakeholders test and approve a release.
 The release dance takes days, when something is good enough to be on a production system.

 There is a large suite of long running tests that must be run, before a release is approved.
 There is a release management dance that _**must be done**_ before a release.
 Cue the constant conversations around the office about the impending release.